Niggue/Niggue/README.md

 ### What I'm learning

 I know that simply code and commands are not enough to enroll a data engineering job, so
-I've been taking GCP and AWS courses in Coursera and by my own in tutorial.
+I've been taking GCP and AWS courses in Coursera and by my own in tutorials.